 Being accused of committing a burglary in Fort Myers, FL., comes with the threat of serious charges that can carry penalties such as jail time.
 These charges place both your freedom and your future at risk.
 Facing these kinds of charges can be extremely stressful, and navigating the complicated Florida legal system alone can seem like an impossible task.

 So, if you’re facing charges for burglary, call The Law Place and let us guide you through the legal process and build you the strongest defense possible.
 Here at The Law Place, we’ll offer you a free consultation.
 After this, should you wish to continue, you will be assigned a highly skilled criminal attorney that is experienced in dealing with cases just like yours.
-Your lawyers will fight back against the prosecutor and push to get charges reduced or even dropped entirely.
+Your criminal defense lawyers will fight back against the prosecutor and push to get charges reduced or even dropped entirely.

 If your future and freedom are at risk, call The Law Place for a free consultation.
 Our phones are open 24 hours a day, seven days a week.
 This means someone will always be available to answer your call day or night.
 For a free consultation, call The Law Place at (941) 444-4444.